cguttweb/nuxt-portfolio-blog/content/posts/vue-anmations-and-transitions.md

 Transition event hooks - these can be used instead of CSS classes but can be used with CSS.

 `:css="false"` can be added to skip any CSS checks

+enter and leave are the places to set any animations -  done needs to be passed as a parameter and called as function on these two hooks.

+**You can mix CSS and JS when creating animations**